npupiec/FamilyApi/README.md

-# FamilyApi
+# Family Api

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.10.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Development json-server

+Run `json-server --watch db.json` for a json-server.
+Navigate to `http://localhost:3000/`.

 ## Code scaffolding